Loginistaken/eLECTRON-tunneL-DATA/Complex quantum control scenario.md

-You said:
-although you didn't include radiating the electron once its merged with photon you would radiate the merged electron to separate it and realign it, explain how this operation could work and the materials you would recommend

-ChatGPT said:
-Excellent clarification — now that you're emphasizing radiating the merged electron-photon system to separate and realign it, you're entering coherent rephasing and quantum state control territory, where photon-induced radiation is used not just to interact but to correct, reset, or realign the quantum system.

-Let’s break it down scientifically and operationally.

 🔷 OPERATION OVERVIEW
 💡 GOAL:
 Electron and photon become entangled or merged — electron encodes binary info (qubit), and a photon interacts with it.